The64thGamer/cheeseepedia/content/wiki/San Jose, CA (2445 Fontaine Rd).md

 In the 2010s, the [Interactive Console]({{< ref "wiki/Interactive Console.md" >}}) and Blue Screen camera were removed.
 In December 2018 the location was remodeled and received the [Circles of Light]({{< ref "wiki/Circles of Light.md" >}}) then the largest in the chain Chuck E. Live Stage (Dance Floor) (Chuck E. Live Stage) in May 2022.

-##History##
+<h2>History</h2>

-### Pizza Time Theatre###
+<h2>= Pizza Time Theatre</h2>=
 In 1974, the building opened as Magic Village Toy Store.
 It featured three giant toy soldiers enclosed in giant display windows.
 It gained a reputation for being such a large toy store.
 A local legend about the store told that a girl tragically once died from falling from the store's third floor.
 Locals said that the ghost of the girl haunts the building to this day.<ref>https://www.facebook.com/hauntedhoneymoon/posts/san-jose-chuck-e-cheese-on-fontaine-roadthe-tullyfontaine-location-has-been-rumo/104722542963702/</ref> It went out of business sometime in the 1970s and briefly became a discotheque before reopening as a PTT in 1981.

 The location had a vast kiddie area, being one of the few locations to feature Chuck E.'s Play N' Place and a large under-the-sea themed ball-pit area that featured Chuck E. Cheese's Tinker Towers.

-#### Chuck E. Cheese Statue####
+<h2>== Chuck E. Cheese Statue</h2>==
 When the location was still Magic Village, it had three giant toy soldiers enclosed in illuminated windows facing toward Tully Rd.
 These were later salvaged and sent back to the original owner before closing.
 Having three empty windows, Nolan Bushnell wanted a large Chuck E. Cheese statue to be placed inside one of these windows.

 Before the location opened, artist Jeff Tritel was commissioned to create the 30-foot statue.
 A smaller bronze desktop prototype was also created for PTT executives.
 Because Tritel was alone creating the statue, he had to work all day and night.
 Tritel even had to sleep inside the store to meet ends meet.

 The finished statue was of Chuck E. Cheese sitting on a large block of cheese holding a microphone in one hand and waving the other.
 In the mid-eighties it was discovered that a homeless person was living inside of the cheese the Chuck E. sits on.
 When he left one morning the door was secured, his blankets are still within the wooden base.
 The statue's checker vest was changed to his red vest version, the block of cheese was changed to purple, and the microphone was removed.
 The base would be changed to green in the 2000s.

-<blockquote>**About twenty five years ago I visited the Pizza Time Theatre (Chuck E. Cheese started out as Pizza Time Theatre) corporate offices looking for work.
+<blockquote><i>'About twenty five years ago I visited the Pizza Time Theatre (Chuck E. Cheese started out as Pizza Time Theatre) corporate offices looking for work.
 I had heard that they were working with audio animatronic characters and I thought that I might fit in with their design and engineering staff.
-Armed with my sculpture portfolio I was brought before their lead engineer and after a brief interview was told that I didn’t have the skill set to be a member of his team._
+Armed with my sculpture portfolio I was brought before their lead engineer and after a brief interview was told that I didn’t have the skill set to be a member of his team.</i>

-_However, Pizza Time Theatre had just purchased a new building to be used as a restaurant and training facility and it so happened that on the outside of this building there was (and still is) a 40 foot tall, semi-circular window.
+<i>However, Pizza Time Theatre had just purchased a new building to be used as a restaurant and training facility and it so happened that on the outside of this building there was (and still is) a 40 foot tall, semi-circular window.
 The next thing I knew I was sitting down with Nolan Bushnell and the Pizza Time executives and they were asking if I would like to build a 30-foot-tall Chuck E. Cheese for their new building!
-Never having done anything on this scale before, my answer was a resounding, “SURE, I can do it!”_
+Never having done anything on this scale before, my answer was a resounding, “SURE, I can do it!”</i>

-_I actually had no idea how; I’d figure that out later.
-Six months and 5,000 pounds of polyurethane foam and fiberglass later, I had the dubious distinction of building the largest pizza-eating rat in the world along with 8 bronze desktop versions for Nolan and his executives.' -_ Jeff Tritel <ref name=':0' /></blockquote>
+<i>I actually had no idea how; I’d figure that out later.
+Six months and 5,000 pounds of polyurethane foam and fiberglass later, I had the dubious distinction of building the largest pizza-eating rat in the world along with 8 bronze desktop versions for Nolan and his executives.' -</i> Jeff Tritel <ref name=':0' /></blockquote>

-####Training Center & Test Kitchen / CEC University####
+<h2>==Training Center & Test Kitchen / CEC University</h2>==
 Shortly after opening, the store would be the exclusive host of the [PTT Training Center & Test Kitchen]({{< ref "wiki/PTT Training Center & Test Kitchen.md" >}}) program.
 This would be held on the third floor employee-only area for training employees from other locations as well as future store general managers.
 'Hard down' repairs of games would be handled by techs housed on the third floor as well.
 Trainees spent a week on the third floor learning all about the food product, then spend a week working downstairs in the store.
 The test kitchen portion would allow Pizza Time Theatre to standardize its menu lineup for 1982, alongside being able to test and refine future menu releases.
 This program would end in 1984 with the merger of Showbiz Pizza Place and Pizza Time Theatre companies.
 The location was sold and became a franchise so no further training was done there, though the carved 'Chuck E. University' wooden sign with Chuck wearing a robe and mortar board and holding a rolled certificate of graduation remained mounted outside for a number of years.
 Corporate CEC asked for the sign, which was shipped to them, never to be seen again.
 With no use for the area, it became a storage area.
 Plenty of historical items from the location's history would be held here.

-####Disney's Cease and Desist ####
+<h2>==Disney's Cease and Desist </h2>==
 Around the restaurant were several unique murals.
 Some relocated from one of Pizza Time Theatre's costume departments.
 One of these murals, 'Royal Order of Rodents', featured characters outside of Pizza Time Theatres ownership.
 The most notable of these are Mickey and Minnie Mouse.
 On October 13, 1989, Someone took a photo and sent it to Disney and they sent the location a cease and desist, causing them to remove the mural immediately (Disney is known for their legal department).
 The mural was meant to be thrown away, but an employee hid it away to prevent its destruction.
 During a remodel, the other murals were removed as well and hidden away by the same employee.
-They are now displayed out of the public eye on the third floor with the cease and desist letter next to the infamous mural.<ref>**Candd.png**</ref>
+They are now displayed out of the public eye on the third floor with the cease and desist letter next to the infamous mural.<ref><b>Candd.png</b></ref>

-### Chuck E. Cheese's###
+<h2>= Chuck E. Cheese's</h2>=
 Roughly around 1991, the location was remodeled into Chuck E. Cheese's Pizza as part of the 1986 SPT Remodel Program.
 At this time, Fontaine also received customized multi-colored booths and interior décor.
 In 1992 the location is featured in two pieces of official media from Showbiz Pizza Time's Entertainment Department.
-The first of which is a tape for employees that summited footage of various live performances.<ref>https://www.youtube.com/watch?v=uP6OTh54A3Y</ref> Then as part of SPT filming in California, they visited the Fontaine location to feature in 'Little Red Corvette'.<ref>https://youtu.be/-aDxlpAqUWs?t=544s</ref>
+The first of which is a tape for employees that summited footage of various live performances.<ref>https:<i>www.youtube.com/watch?v=uP6OTh54A3Y</ref> Then as part of SPT filming in California, they visited the Fontaine location to feature in 'Little Red Corvette'.<ref>https:</i>youtu.be/-aDxlpAqUWs?t=544s</ref>

 In December 2000 the location became one of the last to receive a brand new remodel from the 1994 SPT Repositioning / Remodel Program (1994 SPT Remodel Program).
 When [Skytubes]({{< ref "wiki/Skytubes.md" >}}) were introduced to this location they originally cut through the wall above the 2-Stage, giving a top-down view of the showroom for people inside, however In 2007 the Toddler Zone from [Phase III]({{< ref "wiki/Phase 3 (2000).md" >}}) and the [Skytubes]({{< ref "wiki/Skytubes.md" >}}) would be removed due to a guest lack of interest.
 In May 2007 fan convention Cheese-Vention 4 is held at this location.
 Some of the posters, the Photo Ride car, and the store's Chuck E. bot would be added to the windows in front of the store.